There’s an intense push-and-pull going on in B2B marketing right now.

 Share of voice is the percentage of conversation your brand owns in the market.
 It can also refer to the amount of advertising your brand has compared to the total amount of advertising in your industry, rendered as a percentage.

-That doesn’t mean you would absolutely make your purchase with Kleenex—it would be dependent on other things like pricing, timeline, etc.—but Kleenex would certainly be present in your mind throughout your decision process, and likely for any and all future paper product purchasing decisions you had to make for your brand.
+That doesn’t mean you would undoubtedly choose to purchase with Kleenex—it would be dependent on other things like pricing, timeline, etc.—but Kleenex would certainly be present in your mind throughout your decision process, and likely for any and all future paper product purchasing decisions you had to make for your brand.

 Brands that have a huge share of voice also have an ongoing presence in buyers’ minds.
 Think of your brain as a phone: the brands with a huge share of voice are like those apps running in the background, always on, and always easy to access.